 Rising demand for passenger cars

-Since most electric vehicles are passenger vehicles, a bigger portion of EV sales relates to passenger cars than any other type of EV.
+Since most electric vehicles are passenger vehicles, a larger portion of EV sales relates to passenger cars than any other type of EV.
 As a result, there is more demand for infrastructure to support them in terms of charging stations than for any other type of electric vehicle.
-Moreover, aimed at cutting down on greenhouse gas emissions and encouraging electric mobility, legislation or policy measures have largely targeted passenger vehicles.
-There are many countries offering tax breaks, requirements, and financial aid aimed at encouraging the wide adoption of electric cars, hence the demand for charging facilities for Electric Vehicles (EVs).
+Moreover, legislation and policy measures aimed at cutting down on greenhouse gas emissions and encouraging electric mobility have largely targeted passenger vehicles.
+There are many countries offering tax breaks, mandates, and financial aid aimed at encouraging the wide adoption of electric cars, hence the demand for charging facilities for Electric Vehicles (EVs).

 Advancements in battery technology

 In the EV industry, a number of manufacturers are quickly developing their battery technologies.
 Accordingly, they are developing technologies that could make charging cars more convenient, like wireless chargers and autonomous charging robots.
-Furthermore, in order to meet the growing demand for quicker and more reasonably priced charging options, a number of power companies are making more and more investments in building the public charging infrastructure.
-For example, Ather Energy announced in October 2022 that the Ather Grid, the 580th public rapid charging point, will be installed in 56 Indian cities.
+Furthermore, in order to meet the growing demand for quicker and more reasonably priced charging options, a number of power companies are making increasing investments in building the public charging infrastructure.
+For example, Ather Energy announced in October 2022 that its 580th public rapid charging point for the Ather Grid had been installed across 56 Indian cities.
 By the end of FY23, Ather Energy intends to have installed 820 more grids, increasing its total to 1400 as the company grows across the country.
-With 60% of current installations in tier-II markets, Ether grids are carefully installed across markets.
+With 60% of current installations in tier-II markets, Ather grids are carefully installed across markets.

 Rising demand for commercial charging

-The term "commercial application" describes the installation of charging infrastructure at places of business, public spaces, and parking lots used by electric vehicle owners while they are out and about doing things like working, dining, or shopping.
+The term "commercial application" refers to the installation of charging infrastructure at businesses, public spaces, and parking lots for use by electric vehicle owners while working, dining, or shopping.
 In order to develop commercial charging networks and stations, a number of important companies are engaging in strategic partnerships with other players.
 For example, a memorandum of understanding (MoU) was signed by Siemens Limited and Switch Mobility Automotive Limited of the Hinduja Group in order to enter the Indian market for electric commercial vehicles.
 In a similar vein, BP partnered with Daimler Mobility and the BMW Group to advance electrification through digital charging solutions.
-In Digital Charging Solutions (DCS), one of Europe's top providers of digital charging solutions for automakers and fleet managers, BP will join forces with BMW Group and Daimler Mobility.
+BP will join BMW Group and Daimler Mobility as a partner in Digital Charging Solutions (DCS), one of Europe's leading providers of digital charging solutions for automakers and fleet managers.

 Asia Pacific is witnessing exponential growth during the forecast period